parkingomat/cloudflare-dns-failover-manager/README.md

 # cloudflare-dns-failover-manager
 Cloudflare DNS Failover Manager

 A lightweight container that monitors via curl a list of Public IPs with custom health checks.
 According to check result, it adds or removes DNS entries in cloudflare via cloudflare API.
-It is a free way to immitate cloudflare's load balancing feature.
-It is build entirely on bash to avoid any dependencies
+It is a free way to immitate cloudflare's load balancing feature (failover).
+It is build entirely on bash to avoid any dependencies.

+Keep in mind that cloudflare with proxy mode enabled doesn't perform any round robin in the hostname entries but always sends the trafic to the first record it finds.

 # Usage: